6 Must-Have Hands-Free Gadgets for Your Kitchen

 A wide range of kitchen appliances are available in the GE Wi-Fi Connect line, including refrigerators, ranges, ovens and dishwashers.
 If it’s time for a kitchen makeover, why not upgrade your kitchen tech to go hands-free at the same time?

 LG Smart InstaView Refrigerator

-Another great voice-controlled option for the kitchen is LG’s latest Smart InstaView Refrigerator.
+Another great voice-controlled option for the kitchen is LG’s Signature InstaView Refrigerator.
 Amazon’s Alexa voice assistant comes built in, and just like with the GE Wi-Fi Connect appliances above, they can be a huge convenience in your kitchen.
 Unlike GE’s appliances, you don’t need to purchase a separate Alexa device; Alexa is built in to the fridge.